The Subscription Economy: Powering the Next Era of Gaming

 The subscription economy sounds like a buzzword, but its meaning extends further than a catchy phrase.
 It illustrates the world’s shift from a product-based economy to a subscription-based one (estimated to be worth $420 billion in the US in 2015).
 This means, instead of purchasing for ownership, we’re now purchasing for outcome (with a recurring fee).
 And with this trend catching on in the gaming industry - we can expect some changes.

-The ‘subscription economy’ first coined by Zuora - a software creation company - describes the trend in which buyers are increasingly opting for a recurring payment over an outright purchase.
-This change in consumer spending is another step in the evolution of product consumption, were focus has shifted to a more personalized, memorable and instant experience.
+The ‘subscription economy’ first coined by Zuora, a software creation company, describes the trend in which buyers are increasingly opting for a recurring payment over an outright purchase.
+This change in consumer spending is another step in the evolution of product consumption, where focus has shifted to a more personalized, memorable and instant experience.

 You may have noticed how much sales and experience has changed over the last 50 years.
-In the 1970’s, companies were identified by their product and by the 2000’s, they became more services focused.
-Today, they are relationship-centric, focused on building trust and offering ongoing value to their customers.
+In the 1970s, companies were identified by their products and by the 2000s, they became more service-focused.
+Today, they are relationship-centric, concentrating on building trust and offering ongoing value to their customers.

 There are many reasons behind this shift.
-As stated abo, it’s highly profitable for companies – generating a higher and more consistent income than any consumption model before it.
-Thirdly, it's a data goldmine.
-By having consistent users of your service you’re able to collect valuable demographic, behavioural and financial data such as payment history and consumption habits.
+As stated above, it’s highly profitable for companies – generating a higher and more consistent income than any consumption model before it.
+But it's also a data goldmine.
+By having consistent users of your service you’re able to collect valuable demographic, behavioral and financial data such as payment history and consumption habits.

 With gaming powering into a new era of subscription-based consumption models, we can expect to see some changes to the entire industry.
 And the biggest shift we can expect to see will be in the value proposition of games (read our Stadia article here).

-This shift is uncharted territory for the gaming industry and all we can say for sure is that we’re about to witness a seismic shift in from a content, monetization and value standpoint and all eyes will be trying to predict the future
+This shift is uncharted territory for the gaming industry and all we can say for sure is that we’re about to witness a seismic shift from a content, monetization and value standpoint and all eyes will be trying to predict the future.